SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - A **software heritage** moment shows a view into Amaya source code
 - An **image moments** give some statistics and insights on Amaya source code.

 Once the outline of your story is ready, you need to turn it into a JSON file.
 To do so, we suggest that you start from the automated generated JSON file (MF: ask Kenneth how to get it).
 Update this JSON file, adding, removing or reorganizing the desired moments.
-You can find in (appendix E)[#appendixe] how each specific moment translates into a JSON code.
+Check [Appendix E](#appendixe) to see how each moment translates into a JSON piece of code.

 Along the way you can test the rendering of your story by copy-pasting the JSON file [there](https://stories.k2.services/publisher/sandbox/).
-Once your JSON file is ready, send it out to the Software Heritage team (TO DO : add contact) to be added to the collection of you choice.
+Once your JSON file is ready, send it out to the Software Heritage team ([mailing list](https://sympa.inria.fr/sympa/subscribe/swhap?previous_action=info)) to be added to the collection of you choice.

 Iteration
 ---------